 - When you have finished cooking, make sure you switch off the oven and hob.

 - Consider the installation of heat alarms or Stoveguard (an alarm that fits to electric hobs and scans it for excessive heat and smoke), both conforming to the relevant BSEN standards and positioned as per manufacturer’s instruction.

 - If you regularly deep-fry food, consider buying an electric deep-fat fryer.
 They have thermostats fitted so they can't overheat and are safer to use.

 - Dry food before putting it into hot oil, to prevent the oil from splashing and burning you.

 - If you don't have an electric deep-fat fryer and are using an ordinary pan, never fill it more than one-third full.

 - If the oil starts to smoke, it's too hot.
 Turn the heat off and leave it to cool.

 - If the oil catches fire, turn off the hob only if it’s safe to do so.
-Wet a towel and place over the pan.
-However we’d advice leaving the property and calling 999
+Consider leaving the property and calling 999

 Never throw water onto oil that’s on fire, this will only make the fire spread quicker

 You can download our Stay Safe in the kitchen flyer here.